 About the Competition

-The ULI Gerald D. Hines Student Urban Design Competition—now in its 12th year—is an urban design and development challenge for graduate students.
+The ULI Gerald D. Hines Student Urban Design Competition is an urban design and development challenge for graduate students.

 The Hines Competition challenges multidisciplinary student teams to devise a comprehensive development program for a real, large-scale site.
 Teams of five students representing at least three disciplines have two weeks to develop solutions that include drawings, site plans, tables, and market-feasible financial data.

 This is an ideas competition; there is no expectation that any of the submitted schemes will be applied to the site.
 The winning team will receive $50,000 and the finalist teams $10,000 each.